 Purely social visits are not allowed unless you are in a ‘support bubble’.

 Other important guidelines you should continue to follow:

-- Anyone experiencing symptoms related to the virus, however mild, should avoid coming into contact with older people.
+- Anyone experiencing symptoms related to the virus (that’s a new continuous cough, high temperature or loss of taste or smell), however mild, should self-isolate and avoid contact with an older person.

-- If your loved one has symptoms, they should self-isolate for seven days, or 14 days if they live with others – see the NHS guidance on when to self-isolate.
+- If your loved one has symptoms, they should self-isolate for at least ten days and get a test from the NHS – see the NHS guidance on when to self-isolate.

-- If you do need to visit them for important reasons, you should minimise the time spent outside of your home, try to keep a distance of two metres (about three steps) at all times and avoid any unnecessary physical contact.
+- If you do need to visit them for important reasons, you should minimise the time spent indoors, try to keep a distance of two metres (about three steps) at all times and avoid any unnecessary physical contact.

 - Follow strict hand hygiene routines before, during and after visiting.

 People who live alone may be able to form a ‘support bubble’.
 A support bubble means you can have close contact with another household and you will not need to maintain social distance with them.
 You can visit their house and stay the night.
 It’s best to form a support bubble with someone who lives locally to prevent the virus spreading between different areas.

 You can form a support bubble with another household if:

 - you live alone – even if carers visit to provide support